 - Those flaw reports may be correctly pointing out flaws of the non-target type that are present in the test case.
 Flaws of this type are known as "incidental" flaws.
-The developers of the test cases attempted to minimize the incidental flaws and marked unavoidable incidental flaws with a comment containing the string "INCIDENTAL".
-Many uncommented incidental flaws remain in the test cases, however, so test case users should not draw any conclusions about tool reports of non-target flaw types without investigating the reported result fully. - The flaw reports may be indicating flaws that do not exist in the test case.
-Flaw reports of this type are known as "unrelated false positives" because they are incorrect flaw reports (false positives) and not related to the type of flaw the test case is intended to test.
+The developers of the test cases attempted to minimize the incidental flaws and marked unavoidable incidental flaws with a comment containing the string "INCIDENTAL."
+However, many uncommented incidental flaws remain in the test cases so users should not draw any conclusions about tool reports of non-target flaw types without investigating the reported result fully. - The flaw reports may be indicating flaws that do not exist in the test case.
+Flaw reports of this type are known as "unrelated False Positives" because they are incorrect flaw reports (False Positives) and not related to the type of flaw the test case is intended to test.